emptymalei/deep-learning/dl/time-series/timeseries-metrics.forecasting.md

 \operatorname{MASE}(y(t), \hat y(t)) = \frac{\operatorname{MAE}(y(t), \hat y(t))}{ \frac{1}{H-1} \sum_{i=1}^H \lvert y(t_i) - y(t_{i-1})\rvert }.
 $$

-Due to the scaling by the previous steps, MASE is easier to interpret.
+Due to the scaling by the one-step ahead naive forecast, MASE is easier to interpret.
 If MASE is large, the deviation in our forecasts is comparable to the rough scale of the time series.
 Naively, we expect a good MASE to be smaller than 1.

 ### RMSLE